Wim Lensen

 Professor Eureka (Tom Poes Weekblad, 1948)

-Lensen's most notable contribution to the Toonder Studios was the coloring he did on the weekly 'Tom Poes' strip in Revue for several years.
-Between 1964 and 1974, he also did the coloring of 'Puk en Poppedijn' for De Spiegel.
-Tragically, all Lensen's originals were lost during a fire at the castle in Nederhorst ten Berg, where the studios were located.
+Lensen's most notable contribution to the Toonder Studios was the coloring of the weekly 'Tom Poes' strip in Revue for several years.
+Between 1964 and 1974, he also did the coloring of Piet Wijn's 'Puk en Poppedijn' stories for De Spiegel.
+Tragically, Lensen's original colorings, as well as his structured design of the comics department, were lost during a fire at the castle in Nederhorst ten Berg, where the studios were located, in 1971.

 Tom Poes, by Wim Lensen